benmvp/slides/2019/cssconfeu/webdev.md

 - **Github:** Like table stakes now, but we didn't have version control
   * It existed but only w/in the biggest of companies
   * Imagine just 2 people working on the site at the same person
+- **Gulp:** Run build scripts to transform SASS into minified/optimized CSS
+  * Used to write terse CSS/JS to keep file sizes down
+  * Friend at AOL wasn't allowed to write comments!
 - **Travis:** Continuous integration env automatically kicked off w/ git commits!
   * Can run tests
   * Even automatically deploy
-- **Gulp:** Run build scripts
-  * Used to write terse CSS/JS to keep file sizes down
-  * Friend at AOL wasn't allowed to write comments!
 - **Netlify:** Allows previewing PRs before they even merge!

 =====